biromiro/feup-bdad-proj/queries/README.md

     citizens;
 ```

-## Query 4: How much doses are administrated for a given pathology?
+## Query 4: How many doses are administrated for a given pathology?

 ```sql
 SELECT pathology.scientific_name,